fabsx00/python-joern/docs/source/gettingstarted.rst

 	j.connectToDatabase()

 	res =  j.runGremlinQuery('getFunctionsByName("main")')
+	# res =  j.runCypherQuery('...')

 	for r in res: print r

-In the following, we discuss each of the employed methods in detail.
+The sample script employs all methods offered by JoernSteps.
+We now discuss each of these methods in detail.

 setGraphDbURL(url)
 -------------------